 Mother's Day in Denver

-From flowers to shopping to traditional tea, the Mile High City knows the right way to treat mothers.
+From flowers to shopping to traditional tea, the Mile High City knows how to pamper and delight moms.
 Here are a few ideas to get you started for a memorable Mother's Day in Denver.

 Next, treat Mom to a full-fledged shopping spree.
 Think of it as